molpopgen/pecnv/README.md

 The following comments apply to this file:

 * positions start from 1
+* The pfirst/plast and mfirst/mlast intervals are based on the alignment start positions of reads.
+In other words, they correpond to the run of positions given by what would be in the fourth column of a SAM record.
 * A value of -1 is used to represent "not applicable".
 Old versions of this code used to output NA, which was fine when the file was read using R, but problematic when read using C/C++, etc.
 * Values of -1 may occur if: nplus and/or nminus equal 0.
 The --tefile/-t option is not used, therfore pdist,pin,mdist, and min cannot be known.